igni-project/ignition-db/README.md

 # ignition-db

-Ignition is a program that displays incoming SUP messages in human readable format.
+Ignition-db is a program that displays incoming SUP messages in human readable format.

 ## Usage

 Only one argument is non-optional: the socket domain.
 Append `-d` or `--domain` to the command arguments to specify the socket domain.
-For example: `ignition -d/run/user/$UID/ignition`.
+For example: `ignition-db -d/run/user/$UID/ignition-db`.

-Ignition shall create a new UNIX domain socket at the location given by `--domain`.
+Ignition-db shall create a new UNIX domain socket at the location given by `--domain`.